mohamed-services/mnn/README.md

 I'll use byte based tokenization for all text modality.

+Byte based tokenization produces around four times more tokens than a subword tokenizer for english text, and around five to six times more than a word tokenizer, so the smaller embedding size has to pay for that longer sequence first before it wins anything.
+This needs to be measured and not assumed.

 We will have three types of data:

 Binary data.

-Discrete data like text and will Use embedding of size 16 for every 256 discrete values.
+Discrete data like text and will use embedding of size 16 for every 256 discrete values.

 Signal or continuous data like pixel colors intensities and audio waves amplitudes.

-Text data like characters can processed via embedding and reverse embedding layer.
+Text data like characters can be processed via embedding and reverse embedding layer.

-As soon as the embedding size is 256 or below then you're winning performance against the word embedding style.

 Image data like color channels can be represented via continuous floating point values between negative one and one.
 And the three colors channels can be represented using three values or more.

 You can have multiple embedding layers for the same modality and you can choose between them like mixture of experts.

-The input embedding and the network outputs must be the same, in other words you must use the same layer weights for embedding and unembedding.
+The input embedding and the network outputs are tied, in other words the same layer weights are used for embedding and unembedding.
+This is optional and many models untie them, but I'll tie them to save parameters and to keep the input space and the output space identical.

-Every token will be preceded by an 8 bit section for Positional Encoding and for determining the modality like text or image or sound or etc.
+Every token will be preceded by an 8 bit section for determining the modality like text or image or sound or etc., and by a separate positional encoding section.
+Note that 8 bits only holds 256 values so it can carry the modality tag but it can't carry the position, a context window of one billion tokens needs at least 30 bits per position, so size the positional section to match the context window you are targeting.

 ## Token size